Abstract-Tech/derex.runner/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

+8. Create an azure pipeline to run your tests and make sure you keep it green.

-7. Submit a pull request through the GitHub website.
+9. When everything is green submit a pull request through the GitHub website.

 Pull Request Guidelines
 -----------------------